-Delivery methods using Canvas include the following as outlined in BOR Policy 303.7 [https://mus.edu/borpol/bor300/303-7.pdf]
+Delivery methods using Canvas include the following, as outlined in BOR Policy 303.7

-- Program Modality Definitions (see also BOR Policy 940.20 [https://mus.edu/borpol/bor900/940-20.pdf]) - Online Program: Any academic degree or certificate program in which all of the required coursework can be completed through online delivery. - o Blended Program: Any academic degree or certificate program in which 80% or more of the required coursework (but not all) can be completed through online delivery. - Course Modality Definitions - o Internet or Online delivery implies that 100% of the course section is offered completely online and delivered asynchronously, with no face-to-face interaction between instructors and students. - Video Conferencing is characterized by a course section offered through scheduled (synchronous) interactive video, including desktop conferencing. - O Blended delivery is designed specifically to be delivered partially online in an asynchronous format and partially through face-to-face (F2F) interaction, typically in the classroom.
+- Program Modality Definitions (see also BOR Policy 940.20 - Online Program: Any academic degree or certificate program in which all of the required coursework can be completed through online delivery. - Blended Program: Any academic degree or certificate program in which 80% or more of the required coursework (but not all) can be completed through online delivery. - Course Modality Definitions - Internet or Online delivery implies that 100% of the course section is offered completely online and delivered asynchronously, with no face-to-face interaction between instructors and students. - Video Conferencing is characterized by a course section offered through scheduled (synchronous) interactive video, including desktop conferencing. - Blended delivery is designed specifically to be delivered partially online in an asynchronous format and partially through face-to-face (F2F) interaction, typically in the classroom.
 Both online and F2F interactions are required for the course.
 This delivery is characterized by the expectation of reduced F2F class meeting time when compared to the equivalent credit classroom course. - Hybrid-Flexible or 'Hyflex' delivery is any class section where students may choose to attend either in an assigned face-to-face environment or in an online environment, synchronously or asynchronously. - Other Distance delivery includes courses other than internet/online and interactive video and may include correspondence courses, tape/DVD delivery, etc.